vduseev/mars-lander/documentation/requirements/README.md

-# Mars Lander Simulator Software Requirements Specification
+# Mars Lander Simulator - SRS

 ## Purpose <a name="purpose"></a>
 This is Mars Lander Simulator 1.0 specification.
-This SRS constraints functional and data requirements along with interfaces and other desirable attributes.
+This Software Requirements Specification contains functional data requirements along with interfaces and other desirable attributes.

 The SRS is intended for:
 * **Developers**